wp-hooks/vscode-wordpress-hooks/readme.md

 # WordPress Hooks Intellisense for VS Code

-This extension provides autocomplete support for WordPress action and filter names, and the corresponding callback function.
+This extension provides intellisense and autocomplete for WordPress hooks, actions, and filters.

+* Autocomplete for action and filter names
+* Autocomplete for action and filter callback functions
+* Hover information on action and filter names

 Last updated for WordPress 5.5.